PhilJd/contiguous_pytorch_params/README.md

     # !!!!!!!
     # Always make sure to call buffer_is_valid() at least once, to detect
     # if operations invalidated the buffer by overwriting/copying parameters.
+    # (Except when running in DDP mode, there the buffer check doesn't work.)
     # !!!!!!!
     parameters.assert_buffer_is_valid()  # <--- (3) Check that the optimizer only applies valid ops.
 ```